MicrosoftDocs/dynamics365-guidance/guidance/resources/copilot-studio-appinsights.md

 - Ordering the events by timestamp in ascending order and within each timestamp by session ID.
 - Calculating the time difference between consecutive events within the same session.
-- Extracting various custom dimensions such as Kind, TopicName, Text, errorCodeText, etc.
+- Extracting various custom dimensions such as Kind, TopicName, Text, and errorCodeText.
 - Splitting TopicName and TopicId into arrays of words and determining the number of words.
 - Determining topics based on the number of words.
 - Converting certain dimensions to string format.